Maison Margiela: Stores

 Prior to the brand's acquisition by OTB Group in 2002, its stores were not listed in the phone directory, and Margiela's name did not appear outside the shops.
 By the summer of 2008 there were 14 Margiela boutiques operating internationally, with expansion in Dubai, Hong Kong, Moscow and Munich taking place over the subsequent six months.
 In late 2009 the brand opened a "pop-up store" at the Art Basel Miami Beach art fair.
 The number of standalone stores had grown to 17 by 2010, with 21 "shop-in-shops" internationally.
 As of 2017, Maison Margiela has stores in countries such as France, the United Kingdom, Belgium, China, Germany, Hong Kong, Italy, Japan, South Korea, Taiwan, the United States, and Thailand.

-Products
+In February 2025, the first concession store for Mexico was opened inside Palacio de Hierro department store in Mexico City.

+Maison Margiela Numbers

+Maison Margiela's numbers, from 0 through 23, are a system used to categorize and identify different products.
+Each number corresponds to a specific collection or category, and the circled number on a garment's label indicates which collection it belongs to.
+The system began in 1997 and has remained a key part of the brand's identity.

+The number '0' is used for artisanal garments.
+The meanings for the remaining numbers are as follows: